MichaelBoegner/gogogogo/readme.md

 I will expound more on reasons later, but for the sake of getting back to learning, if anyone comes across this, I am learning Go by iterating through each chapter at the site linked above, which has a rigorous focus on a strict TDD/refactoring cycle.
-I am also currently search for open source projects and reading the below texts.
+I am also currently searching for open source projects and reading the below texts.

 Kindly,\